micmejia/bible-dump/AMPC/Luke/Luke 11.md

-As He left there, the scribes and the Pharisees [followed Him closely, and they] began [^s]to be enraged with _and_ set themselves violently against Him and to draw Him out _and_ provoke Him to speak of many things,
+As He left there, the scribes and the Pharisees [followed Him closely, and they] began to be enraged with _and_ set themselves violently against Him and to draw Him out _and_ provoke Him to speak of many things,